 6.1.
 Indemnification.

 6.1.1.
-Registrar, at its own expense, will indemnify, defend and hold harmless Donuts, its affiliates, and each of their respective subcontractors, service providers, and the directors, officers, employees, contractors, representatives, agents and affiliates of each of them, against any claim, suit, action, penalty, fines, losses, or other proceeding brought against any such Party(ies) based on or arising out of or related to any claim or alleged claim: (i) relating to any Registrar product, property, service, or business activity, including without limitation advertising, domain name application processes, and customer service; or (ii) that Registrar has breached this Agreement.
-Donuts shall provide Registrar with prompt notice of any such claim (provided that the failure of the Registry Operator to provide prompt notice as herein provided shall not relieve the Registrar of its duties and responsibilities under this Section 6 except to the extent that the Registrar demonstrates that the defense of the third party claim is materially prejudiced by such failure), and upon Registrar’s written request, Donuts will provide, to the extent permitted through contract or applicable law, to Registrar all available information and assistance reasonably necessary for Registrar to defend such claim, provided that Registrar reimburses Donuts for Donuts’ actual and reasonable costs incurred in connection with providing such information and assistance.
-Registrar will not enter into any settlement or compromise of any such indemnifiable claim without Donuts’ prior written consent, which consent shall not be unreasonably withheld.
-Registrar will pay any and all costs, damages, and expenses, including, but not limited to, reasonable attorneys’ fees and costs awarded against or otherwise incurred by Donuts in connection with or arising from any such indemnifiable claim, suit, action or proceeding.
+Registrar, at its own expense, will indemnify, defend and hold harmless Identity Digital, its affiliates, and each of their respective subcontractors, service providers, and the directors, officers, employees, contractors, representatives, agents and affiliates of each of them, against any claim, suit, action, penalty, fines, losses, or other proceeding brought against any such Party(ies) based on or arising out of or related to any claim or alleged claim: (i) relating to any Registrar product, property, service, or business activity, including without limitation advertising, domain name application processes, and customer service; or (ii) that Registrar has breached this Agreement.
+Identity Digital shall provide Registrar with prompt notice of any such claim (provided that the failure of the Registry Operator to provide prompt notice as herein provided shall not relieve the Registrar of its duties and responsibilities under this Section 6 except to the extent that the Registrar demonstrates that the defense of the third party claim is materially prejudiced by such failure), and upon Registrar’s written request, Identity Digital will provide, to the extent permitted through contract or applicable law, to Registrar all available information and assistance reasonably necessary for Registrar to defend such claim, provided that Registrar reimburses Identity Digital for Identity Digital’s actual and reasonable costs incurred in connection with providing such information and assistance.
+Registrar will not enter into any settlement or compromise of any such indemnifiable claim without Identity Digital prior written consent, which consent shall not be unreasonably withheld.
+Registrar will pay any and all costs, damages, and expenses, including, but not limited to, reasonable attorneys’ fees and costs awarded against or otherwise incurred by Identity Digital in connection with or arising from any such indemnifiable claim, suit, action or proceeding.

 6.1.2.
-Donuts, at its own expense, will indemnify, defend and hold harmless Registrar, its affiliates, and its registry service provider and each of their directors, officers, employees, representatives, agents and affiliates of each of them, against any claim, suit, action, penalty, fines, losses, or other proceeding brought against any such Party(ies) based on or arising out of or related to any claim or alleged claim that (i) the Registry System, EPP, APIs or Donuts marks as provided to Registrar infringes the valid intellectual property rights of any third party or (ii) Donuts has breached this Agreement.
-Registrar shall provide Donuts with prompt notice of any such claim (provided that the failure of the Registrar to provide prompt notice as herein provided shall not relieve the Donuts of its duties and responsibilities under this Section 6 except to the extent that Donuts demonstrates that the defense of the third party claim is materially prejudiced by such failure), and upon Donuts’ written request, Registrar will provide, to the extent permitted by contract or applicable law, to Donuts all available information and assistance reasonably necessary for Registrar to defend such claim, provided that Donuts reimburses Registrar for Donuts’ actual and reasonable costs incurred in connection with providing such information and assistance.
-Donuts will not enter into any settlement or compromise of any such indemnifiable claim without Registrar’s prior written consent, which consent shall not be unreasonably withheld.
-Donuts will pay any and all costs, damages, and expenses, including, but not limited to, reasonable attorneys’ fees and costs awarded against or otherwise incurred by Registrar in connection with or arising from any such indemnifiable claim, suit, action or proceeding.
+Identity Digital, at its own expense, will indemnify, defend and hold harmless Registrar, its affiliates, and its registry service provider and each of their directors, officers, employees, representatives, agents and affiliates of each of them, against any claim, suit, action, penalty, fines, losses, or other proceeding brought against any such Party(ies) based on or arising out of or related to any claim or alleged claim that (i) the Registry System, EPP, APIs or Identity Digital marks as provided to Registrar infringes the valid intellectual property rights of any third party or (ii) Identity Digital has breached this Agreement.
+Registrar shall provide Identity Digital with prompt notice of any such claim (provided that the failure of the Registrar to provide prompt notice as herein provided shall not relieve the Identity Digital of its duties and responsibilities under this Section 6 except to the extent that Identity Digital demonstrates that the defense of the third party claim is materially prejudiced by such failure), and upon Identity Digital’s written request, Registrar will provide, to the extent permitted by contract or applicable law, to Identity Digital all available information and assistance reasonably necessary for Registrar to defend such claim, provided that Identity Digital reimburses Registrar for Identity Digital's actual and reasonable costs incurred in connection with providing such information and assistance.
+Identity Digital will not enter into any settlement or compromise of any such indemnifiable claim without Registrar’s prior written consent, which consent shall not be unreasonably withheld.
+Identity Digital will pay any and all costs, damages, and expenses, including, but not limited to, reasonable attorneys’ fees and costs awarded against or otherwise incurred by Registrar in connection with or arising from any such indemnifiable claim, suit, action or proceeding.